Upper Stikine River Canoeing

 Day 12 – final morning of paddling, take-out at the Stewart-Cassiar Highway, drive to Smithers BC.

-Transfer to Smithers airport, Kelowna Airport, or Vernon, BC.
+Transfer to Vernon, BC, Kelowna Airport, or Smithers hotel available.

 Included in Price: